Doxycycline Capsules

 While doxycycline is generally well-tolerated, it may cause side effects such as gastrointestinal upset, skin sensitivity to sunlight (photosensitivity), dizziness, and, in rare cases, allergic reactions.
 Patients are advised to use sunscreen and avoid excessive sun exposure during treatment to prevent sunburn.

 To maximize its benefits, it is crucial for patients to follow their healthcare provider's dosage instructions and continue the medication for the full prescribed duration, even if their symptoms improve earlier.
-If side effects are severe or the symptoms persist, patients should consult their healthcare provider for alternative options or adjustments to their treatment plan.
+If side effects are severe or if acne persists despite treatment, patients should consult their healthcare provider for alternative options or adjustments to their treatment plan.

 Overall, doxycycline is a valuable option for managing acne, particularly when other treatments have failed, but it should be used under medical supervision to ensure safety and effectiveness.